 Property Tax Administration

-The 42-hour Property Tax Administration (PTA) course is divided into two parts.
+The 48-hour Property Tax Administration (PTA) course is divided into two parts.

 Part 2 (24 hours) covers valuation methods and applications, including three approaches to value, equalization, the appeals process, exemptions, abatements, farmland valuation and rollback, and reassessment/revaluation.
-Part 2 may be taken before Part 1.
+Prerequisite: Part 1.

 The Rutgers Center for Government Services (CGS) has an agreement with the International Association of Assessing Officials (IAAO) to offer several courses on a certified model basis.
 IAAO-certified instructors constitute the faculty; IAAO educational staff provide the examinations and are responsible for grading and centralized record retention.
 CGS administers all other program details.
 IAAO requires 90% attendance.